 So what does this all mean?

-The best champagne glass shape for you is based on how and when you enjoy champagne, what styles you like to drink, and what you’re comfortable with.
-While we wouldn’t recommend drinking vintage champagne out of a plastic cup, you might be a content traditionalist who just can’t go past the classic flute, or perhaps you love to be ahead of the curve and drink champagne from your stemless O Tumblers.
-It’s just down to your preference.
+The best champagne glass for you is based on how and when you enjoy champagne, and what styles you like to drink.
+While we wouldn’t recommend drinking vintage champagne out of a plastic cup, you might be a content traditionalist who can’t go past the classic flute, or perhaps you love to be ahead of the curve and drink champagne from your stemless O Tumblers.

-However, if you count yourself among those who’d walk over hot coals for a glass of the good stuff, we suggest you try a glass comparison next time you opened something special.
-Our only warning is that we don’t recommend that you try this experiment in large numbers, as once you drink champagne from a wine glass, you may not want to share!
+But if you’d walk over hot coals for a glass of the good stuff, do a quick glass comparison the next time you open something special.
+Our only warning: don’t try this in large numbers as once you drink champagne from a wine glass, you may not want to share!